JagsJulia/Jags.jl/README.md

 For more info on Mamba, please go to <http://mambajl.readthedocs.org/en/latest/>.

-This version will be kept as the Github branch Jags-j0.5-v1.0.1.
+This version will be kept as the Github branch Jags-j0.5-v1.0.2.

 ## What's new

-### Version 1.0.1
+### Version 1.0.2

 1. Requires Julia v"0.5.0-rc3".
+2. Updated .travis.yml to jsut test on Julia 0.5

 ### Version 1.0.0